elixir-lang/elixir-lang.github.com/getting-started/recursion.markdown

 ## Loops through recursion

-Due to immutability, loops in Elixir (and in any functional programming language) are written differently from imperative languages.
-For example, in an imperative language (like JavaScript in the following example), one would write:
+Due to immutability, loops in Elixir (as in any functional programming language) are written differently from imperative languages.
+For example, in an imperative language like JavaScript, one would write:

 ```javascript
 for(i = 0; i < array.length; i++) {